-Arlington’s roster of famous landmarks rivals those in Washington, D.C.
+Located near the nation’s capital, Arlington rivals D.C. in history and monuments.
 Visit the final resting place of John F. Kennedy and the Tomb of the Unknowns at the Arlington National Cemetery.
 You can even take a guided tour of the Pentagon as long as you book in advance.

-The Liberty Trail is one of the biggest draws to Richmond.
+Snaking through Richmond, the Liberty Trail is a walk into history.
 Follow the self-guided walking path to historic sites including the Virginia State Capitol, Edgar Allan Poe Museum, Hollywood Cemetery and the oldest church in town.
 Don’t leave without seeing funky street art in the Carytown neighborhood and smelling the roses in the Lewis Ginter Botanical Garden.

-Say hello to a variety of wildlife in Assateague Island National Seashore.
+Assateague Island National Seashore hosts a stunning variety of wildlife.
 Situated in both Maryland and Virginia, this 37-mile barrier island lets you come face-to-face with shorebirds, dolphins, whales and wild ponies.
 Beyond the resident creatures, you’ll find sandy beaches and maritime forests to roam.
-Other popular activities here include horseback riding, crabbing and kayaking.
+Go horseback riding, crabbing and kayaking.

-Virginia Beach keeps the oceanfront adventures coming.
+Virginia Beach has no shortage of ocean adventures.
 Paddle down peaceful waterways, sail the high seas and stop by the Cape Henry Lighthouse resting just outside First Landing State Park.
 Finish your day with a leisurely stroll on Virginia Beach’s 3-mile-long boardwalk and capture a photo with the bronze King Neptune statue along the way.

-Two of English North America’s most significant sites are located in Colonial National Historical Park.
+Visit Colonial National Historical Park and walk in the footsteps of movers and shakers that shaped a nation.
 Wander around Jamestown, the first permanent British colony in the New World, to view a recreated fort, Powhatan village and replica ships.
 The park also encompasses the Yorktown Battlefield where the last major American Revolution battle was fought.

-Tucked away in the Blue Ridge Mountains, Shenandoah National Park is a slice of natural heaven with its cascading waterfalls, rolling peaks and panoramic vistas.
+Shenandoah National Park protects a big slice of the Blue Ridge Mountains.
+The park encompasses cascading waterfalls, rolling peaks and panoramic vistas.
 Experience all the park has to offer by cruising along the scenic Skyline Drive or trekking 101 miles of the legendary Appalachian Trail.
-A bird’s-eye view of the entire landscape can be enjoyed at Marys Rock and at the top of Hawksbill Mountain, the park’s highest peak at 4,050 feet.
+A bird’s-eye view of the entire landscape can be enjoyed at Mary’s Rock and at the top of Hawksbill Mountain, the park’s highest peak at 4,050 feet.
 The largest caverns in the eastern United States are just west of Skyline Drive.
 The Luray Caverns offers guided tours so you can go deep beneath the surface and enter cathedral-sized rooms overflowing with stalactites and stalagmites.